Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Distribution recovery from limited statistics

 Building on this foundation, we can more precisely characterize the relationship between classification accuracy and distributional similarity.
 The following theorems extend our theoretical analysis to establish rigorous bounds between classifier error and common measures of distributional difference.

-\begin{theorem}[Classification Accuracy and Total Variation Distance] Let \(P_{\hat{\theta}}(x)\) and \(P_{\theta}(x)\) denote probability distributions parameterized by estimated parameters \(\hat{\theta}\) and true parameters \(\theta\), respectively.
-Let \(\varepsilon\) be the misclassification error probability of a classifier built upon the distribution \(P_{\hat{\theta}}(x)\).
+\begin{theorem}[Classification Accuracy and Total Variation Distance] Let $P_{\hat\theta}$ and $P_{\theta}$ denote distributions on a common sample space $\mathcal{X}$ with densities $p_{\hat\theta}(x)$ and $p_{\theta}(x)$, parameterized by the estimated parameters $\hat\theta$ and true parameters $\theta$, respectively.
+Let $\varepsilon$ be the misclassification error probability of a classifier built upon $P_{\hat\theta}$.
 Then the total variation distance between the distributions is bounded by:

 \end{theorem}